-When you have any problems with Spotify won’t play downloaded songs, you can always check for available updates.
+Step 6.
+When you have any problems with Spotify downloads not working, you can always check for available updates.

-The issue of downloaded songs on Spotify not playing may be resolved by enabling Spotify offline mode.
+The issue of Spotify not playing downloaded songs may be resolved by enabling Spotify offline mode.
 Spotify Offline Mode is to make sure you can play the downloaded songs on Spotify.
 Once disabled, you cannot play the downloaded songs.

 Step 1.
 Launch the Spotify app on your device and go to “Settings“.

 Step 2.
 Scroll down to find “Offline mode” in the “Playback” section.

 Step 3.
 Toggle it to enable “Offline mode“.